jleahred/jle_cpp_tk/README.md

 Null pointer  | generate an exception is better to undefined behaviour (usually crash) Dangling pointers | smart pointers and signal slot.
 Please RAII everywhere <br> No arithmetic pointers Memory leaks | same as previous one
-Resource manament |  memory is not the only resource.
-RAII everywhere Invalid iterators | Exception is better than undefined behaviour (even for deterministic false positives, fail fast) Infinite loops | reduce loops ussage
+Resource management |  memory is not the only resource.
+RAII everywhere Invalid iterators | Exception is better than undefined behaviour (even for deterministic false positives, fail fast) Infinite loops | reduce loops usage
 Consuming all resources | _
 Integer zero division | throw an exception
-Concurrency and paralelims | reduce or remove parallelism <br> do not share, message passing Float comparison |  don't do it and request for help to the compiler Race conditions | Share nothing, send messages, high level concurrency tools... or reduce paralelism
+Concurrency and parallelism | reduce or remove parallelism <br> do not share, message passing Float comparison |  don't do it and request for help to the compiler Race conditions | Share nothing, send messages, high level concurrency tools... or reduce parallelism

 ### Let the compiler help you